arupinen/arupinen-issueViewer/README.md

 ### Running the app
 To run the Spring Java backend, run `IssueViewerApplication.java` To run the React frontend, navigate to the reactjs folder via console and run `npm start`

+The app can be accessed at http://localhost:3000/

+### Running the app with Docker
+From the issueViewer folder, run `docker-compose up`